flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 ![Oscilloscope view of Toy Story (1995).](good_sampling/randy_pcm){.tabs-nested .tabs-nested-last .active .toright video="true" .interactive-only title="PCM Sample/Complete"}

-While one can argue it's still miles ahead from achieving CD-quality (16-bit at 44.1 kHz), the advancements made compared to it predecessors certainly deserve recognition.
+While one can argue it's still miles ahead from achieving CD-quality (16-bit at 44.1 kHz), the advancements made compared to its predecessors certainly deserve recognition.
 And it is always this type of skill what pushes the boundaries of music in the next generation of consoles.

 ### Assisted FM Composition